 Cars and light trucks account for about 45 percent of all U.S. oil consumption and more than 20 percent of all U.S. greenhouse gas emissions.

-This clean car initiative cuts harmful climate pollution and will nearly double our current fuel economy performance by 2025.
-It builds on the adoption of the first-ever national scale greenhouse gas pollution reduction and efficiency standards for model years 2012-2016, finalized in 2010.
+The Clean Car Standards would cut harmful climate pollution and nearly double our current fuel economy performance by 2025.
+They built on the adoption of the first-ever national scale greenhouse gas pollution reduction and efficiency standards for model years 2012-2016, finalized in 2010.